earthsteading/Earthship/performance-solution_earthen-tyre-wall-butress.md

  - [x] please contact earthsteading@gmail.com for the final report, outline provided below.

-The final report should clearly demonstrate that compliance with the NCC Performance Requirements agreed in the PBDB has been achived.
+The final report should clearly demonstrate that compliance with the NCC Performance Requirements agreed in the PBDB has been achieved.
   * An overview of the PBDB, including:
       * Scope of the project
       * Relevant stakeholders